amr-elmowaled/discrete-project/README.md

 using this fact, we can know whether two expressions are equivalent or not:
 ```
+extract common variables between two expressions.

 if both expressions have no shared variables:
   if both of them are equally either tautology or unsatisfiable:
     then they are equivalent
   else:
     they are not equivalent

+align the common variables over the least significant bits of the ascendingly ordered truth table
+of both expressions

 for each expression:
   if the expression has more variables than the shared variables between both expressions